Evermystery

 She would hear it through the carriage-house wall after she'd logged off.
 The click of the haptic gloves.
 The humming, lower than the one he used on client calls, the tuneless one that meant he'd forgotten anyone might be listening.
 She told herself it was the structural module.
 She had been telling herself that for months.
 The casualness had a rehearsed edge, and each time, she had decided not to test it.

-The asset map showed a single active node, tucked at the far edge of everything they'd ever made, behind a wall of abandoned projects like a house at the end of a road no one had bothered to pave.
+The asset map showed a single active node, tucked at the far edge of everything they'd ever made, behind a wall of abandoned projects.

 She walked to it.
-There was a door, and she didn't recognize the door.
+There was a door she didn't recognize.

 Wood, painted a green gone chalky with age, the brass numbers screwed on crooked: 301.
 A porch light hung above it, and a moth circled the bulb.
 He had modeled the moth.
-She watched it bump the glass and correct and bump it again, and her chest pulled tight before she understood why.
+She watched it bump the glass and correct and bump it again.

 She opened the door.

 The house was small.
-A galley kitchen with linoleum lifting at one corner, curled like a page someone kept losing their place in.
-Rain on the windows, the particular grey rain of somewhere far north and coastal, cedar and wet asphalt and a light that never committed to morning.
+A galley kitchen, the linoleum lifting at one corner where it had given up years ago.
+Rain on the windows, and through them a grey that never quite became morning.
 On the kitchen doorframe, a column of pencil marks climbed the wood.
 Heights, with dates beside them, a child's hand giving way to a steadier one.
 The marks stopped partway up.
 She did not ask why they stopped.

 "You weren't supposed to see this yet," Jeremy said.